borball/mno-with-abi/README.md

 This is a sister repo of [sno-agent-based-installer](https://github.com/borball/sno-agent-based-installer).

-This repo provides a set of script to deploy a multiple nodes(3+0 or 3+x) OpenShift cluster based on Agent Based Installer.
+This repo provides a set of script to deploy a multiple nodes(3+0 or 3+x) OpenShift cluster based on [OpenShift Agent Based Installer](https://docs.openshift.com/container-platform/4.12/installing/installing_with_agent_based_installer/preparing-to-install-with-agent-based-installer.html).

 ## Configuration